 The hard reality, my friend, is this: if you don't have enough money to buy a house, you should not be buying a house.

-You will not be able to maximise your ROI, you may have to take higher risks, and some options that you're recommended with may not be legal.
+You’ll not be able to maximise your ROI, you may have to take higher risks, and some options that you've read above may not be legal.
 These are things you don't want to get entangled in if you have little money.
 You can't afford it.

-So how then do you buy a house in the sub-sale market with little money?
+So how to buy a house with no money down in Malaysia?
 My answer may surprise you.

 Think about it.
 Why do you buy a house in the first place?
 It's not to put a roof over your head.
 Renting a house has the same effect.

 You're probably buying a house for the security it offers in your retirement age.
-When you retire, you'll either have a house that's fully paid for or you'll have built enough equity to allow you to live comfortably.
+When you retire, you'll either have a house that's fully paid for or you'll have built enough equity to allow you to sell the house and live comfortably.

 But if you're buying a house for the security it offers, why would you take on higher risks?
-When you buy a house at inflated prices or with higher mortgage repayments, you're compromising on the security you're looking for.
+When you buy a house at inflated prices or with higher mortgage repayments, and bad financial discipline you're compromising on the security you're looking for.

 If you're buying for investment, then you want to ensure that you have the best ROI possible.
 If you buy a house that is giving you poor ROI, you're better off looking for other investment instruments that give you superior returns.